 What Is the Maximum Child Support in Texas?

-Since $9,200 is the maximum net income that can be used to calculate child support, there is a maximum amount of child support, but it varies based on how many children there are.
+As the income cap for child support in Texas is $9,200, there is a maximum amount of child support, but it varies based on how many children there are.
 The maximum child support payment amounts under Texas law are:

 One Child: $1,840